 - Representatives in Vietnam who have the authority to sign contracts under the name of foreign companies or representatives who are responsible for providing goods and service regularly in Vietnam.

-As of January 1, 2016, the standard CIT rate for all enterprises in Vietnam, both local and foreign, has been reduced from 22 to 20 percent.
+The standard CIT rate for all enterprises in Vietnam, both local and foreign, is 20 percent.
 Other exceptions include:

 - Companies involved in seeking, exploring, and exploiting petroleum and gas deposits in Vietnam are subject to a CIT rate of 32 to 50 percent;